-For a bird’s eye view over the lush karri forests of Pemberton, climb the Dave Evans Bicentennial Tree.
+Climb the Dave Evans Bicentennial Tree and you’ll have a bird’s eye view over the lush karri forests of Pemberton.

 You can also go bushwalking through the forest on the Warren River Loop Walk-Trail.
 Immerse yourself in nature and you’ll feel relaxed and recharged.

 The bird watching in this neck of the woods is excellent and you may even spot the rare red-tailed black cockatoo.

 Pack a picnic and enjoy the facilities which include barbecues and an undercover picnic area.